JesseRoss001/Community-Center/README.md

 **Frustrations:** Inefficiency in event management and reporting.

-## Project Setup

-### Requirements
-- Python
-- Django
-- PostgreSQL
-- Heroku CLI

-### Local Development Setup
-1. Clone the repository:
-2. Navigate to the project directory:
-3. Install dependencies:
-4. Set up your PostgreSQL database and update `settings.py` with your database credentials.
-5. Run migrations to create database schema:
-6. Start the development server:

-### Deploying to Heroku
-1. Log in to your Heroku account and create a new app.
-2. Connect your GitHub repository to Heroku.
-3. Configure environment variables in Heroku's settings.
-4. Deploy the main branch to Heroku.
-5. Run migrations on Heroku:
-6. Access the live site using your Heroku app's URL.

-# Progress Report

-## Day 1: Nov 14, 2023
-- **Started the Project**: Initial commit and set up Django project and app.
-- **Base Setup**: Created base template and linked the home page.
-- **Deployment Initiatives**: Worked on deploying to Heroku and resolving application errors.
-- **Configuration**: Set up Whitenoise for static files and fixed BASE_DIR and path issues in wsgi.

-## Day 2: Nov 15, 2023
-- **Admin and User Management**: Worked on the admin interface and user creation, rectifying user creation errors.
-- **Authentication**: Implemented basic login functionality.
-- **User Roles**: Developed a model for different user types.
-- **Registration System**: Displayed and indicated correct login details and views for registration.

-## Day 3: Nov 16, 2023
-- **Signup Functionality**: Completed signup forms and addressed form submission errors.
-- **Event Management**: Began creating event models, views, and forms.
-- **Testing**: Conducted initial form testing.
-- **MVT Implementation**: Started working on the Model-View-Template for events.

-## Day 4: Nov 17, 2023
-- **Login and Registration**: Resolved login page errors and confirmed the effective functioning of event registration.
-- **Booking System Development**: Initiated the development of the booking system, focusing on rendering and functionality.

-## Day 5: Nov 18, 2023
-- **Gallery and Media**: Addressed errors in displaying media files and added functionality to the gallery.
-- **Styling**: Completed preliminary styling on the about page.
-- **Booking System Enhancement**: Worked on refining the booking system, ensuring proper rendering and addressing double booking issues.

-## Day 6: Nov 19, 2023
-- **Admin Interface Upgrade**: Implemented Summernote in the admin section to enhance content management.
-- **Cloud Integration**: Added Cloudinary for improved media management.
-- **System Check**: Resolved issues identified during system checks.
-- **Readme Update**: Updated the project README file.

-## Day 7:Nov 20, 2023
-- **Fixed Media Upload Errors**: Corrected issues with uploading media and the correct use of static files.
-- **Styling Home Page**: Began the process of enhancing the home page styling.

-## Day 8: Nov 21, 2023
-- **Rough Styling of Pages**: Applied initial styling to various pages excluding forms.
-- **Styling the Booking Page**: Focused on refining the booking page appearance.
-- **Styling the About Page**: Made several commits to improve the layout and style of the about page.

-## Day 9: Nov 22, 2023
-- **Testing**: Added `tests.py` ensuring all tests pass.
-- **Code Commenting**: Improved code documentation to adhere to industry standards.
-- **Migrations and Updates**: Kept database migrations up to date and made minor updates.
-- **MVP Achieved**: Reached a minimal viable product with current features.
-- **Form Styling**: Enhanced the styling of forms and updated the event updating form.

-## Day 10: Nov 23, 2023
-- **Correcting Styling Errors**: Made adjustments to fix prominent styling issues across the platform.
-- **Finalizing Home Page Design**: Worked on finalizing the home page design, ensuring responsiveness across all device sizes.
-- **Footer Layout Improvement**: Reverted footer styling to its original design and enhanced the layout.

-### Day 11: Nov 24, 2023
-- **HTML Validation**: Began the process of validating HTML to ensure code quality.
-- **UI Enhancements**: Made improvements to the user interface for better usability.

-### Day 12: Nov 25, 2023
-- **Code Documentation**: Enhanced code documentation for better clarity and maintenance.
-- **Bug Fixes**: Addressed minor bugs to improve overall system stability.

-### Day 13: Nov 26, 2023
-- **Refactoring Code**: Continued cleaning and refactoring parts of the codebase.
-- **Security Updates**: Implemented additional security measures for robustness.

-### Days 14-16: Nov 27-29, 2023
-- **No Commits**: Attended a Hackathon, hence no progress on this project.

-### Day 17: Nov 30, 2023
-- **Deploy to Heroku**: Redeployed project to Heroku, recycling keys for security.
-- **Feature Addition for Staff**: Added a 'coming soon' feature to the staff graph display and fixed a bug related to staff crediting.

-### Day 18: Dec 1, 2023
-- **Improvement in Functionality**: Worked on enhancing various functionalities, including instructor rating and staff roles.

-### Day 19: Dec 2, 2023
-- **Search Functionality Enhancement**: Improved basic search functions and added features like searching by tags and filters.

-### Day 20: Dec 3, 2023
-- **Accessibility Improvements**: Focused on improving accessibility features, like adding semantic headers and visually hidden classes.
-- **Layout Improvements**: Made improvements in the layout of views and other elements for better user experience.

-### Day 21: Dec 4, 2023
-- **Bug Fixing and Updates**: Addressed several bugs, particularly in search functionality and event management.
-- **Testing and Documentation**: Updated testing procedures and documentation to reflect recent changes.

 ## Contributing
 This project is aimed at meeting assessment criteria and therefore contributions are not welcome.